 Before the NFL season, the Rams were one of the favourites to win the Vince Lombardi trophy.
 Super Bowl LVI will be played at the Rams’ home SoFi stadium and they are looking to do what the Buccaneers did last season by winning the championship on home soil.

 The Rams share the stadium with the Chargers who are also building a roster good enough to win the Super Bowl with young quarterback Justin Herbert making the role look easy in his time under center.

 As long as LeBron James is with the Lakers, they will be in contention to win another NBA title.
 Time is running out on the 36-year-old to win a fifth championship so the franchise will do all they can to make him a winner once again.

 And in ice hockey, the Kings and the Anaheim Ducks are putting pieces in place to end a run of three successive losing seasons.
 There is a big jump from Los Angeles to San Francisco in third place with six championships.

 The Golden State Warriors are based in San Francisco and their three NBA titles provide half of the city’s success since 2000 with the Giants winning three World Series to make up the total.

 Tampa Bay has five titles this century, but none between 2004 and 2020 when the Lightning won the Stanley Cup.
 Tom Brady’s arrival in Florida helped the Buccaneers win their second Super Bowl this year when their celebrations on the Hillsborough River saw Brady toss the Vince Lombardi trophy from his boat to another.
 Brady and the rest of Tampa Bay will hope to see more celebrations like that.

 As we wait to see what happens in the years to come, Bostonians can enjoy their time at the top of this century’s champions.
-How long they stay top of the pile remains to be seen and you can be sure as the United States continues to expand it's legal gambling laws that Americans will be betting on it with the leading bookmakers online.
+How long they stay top of the pile remains to be seen and you can be sure as the United States continues to expand it's legal gambling laws that Americans will be betting on it with the best sports betting sites.